Projects by Geography

 All the details of Hugh's in-depth association with the Russian River watershed are here.

-Hugh has lived in Oakland since he adopted it as his hometown after many years of cello touring, in 2000.
+Hugh has lived in Oakland since he adopted it as his hometown after ending his many years of cello touring, in 2000.
 Hugh has initiated many artistic projects and collaborations in the city of Oakland, notable among them the ARSTSHIP Recordings, which consisted of 54 CDs released in one year.
 With the support of the Open Circle Foundation, Hugh arranged musical performances along the hidden creeks.
-In 2013-14, Hugh is working with visual artist Kristi Holohan on a new project with Oakland youth, Oakland Invented Birds.
+In 2013-14, Hugh worked with visual artist Kristi Holohan on a new project with Oakland youth, Oakland Invented Birds.

 A rich source of sounds for Hugh's work, and also the site of the Wishing Well Tree installation created in 2008, at Delheim Vineyards, Stellenbosch.